 The Board of Trustees will consider the possibilities in upcoming meetings.
 Executive Assistant will query Gallatin County Treasurer regarding mill rate change revenue effects.

-The meeting was adjourned at 1926 hours.

-Susan Piechowski, Chair

-Barbara Mack, Secretary
+The meeting was adjourned at 1,20 no oring was adjourned at 1920 hours.
+Susan Piechowski, Chair Barbara Mack, Secretary